seeu-inspace/easyg/active-directory/README.md

 Get-DomainOU                                                                                                                               Retrieve OUs in a domain
 Get-DomainGPO -Identity "<gpo_id>"                                                                                                         Retrieve GPO applied on an OU
 Find-LocalAdminAccess -Verbose                                                                                                             Find all machines where the current user has local admin access
-Find-DomainUserLocation -CheckAccess                                                                                                       Find computers where a domain admin session is available and current user has admin access
-Find-DomainUserLocation -Stealth                                                                                                           Find computers where a domain admin session is available

 Get details, in this case, about user svc__apache